Formalizing Poisson-Boltzmann Theory for Field-Tunable Nanofluidic Devices: Introduction

 In this work, we firstly unite analytical and numerical methods, and present a formal reformulation of the PB theory.
 Mapping realistic EDL parameters to confinement factor $\gamma$ and relative field strength $\chi$, the nondimensionalized PB equation is numerically solved over the $(\gamma,\chi)$ parameter space.
-A set of “order parameters” are defined, by which EDL regimes with distinct characteristics are rigorously classified.
-The separation of linear-response, EDL-overlap and surface accumulation regimes, is revealed to be the physical origins of nanofluidic transport diversities.
+A set of regime indicators are defined, by which EDL regimes with distinct characteristics are rigorously classified.
+The separation of linear-response, EDL-overlap and surface accumulation regimes, is revealed to be the physical origin of nanofluidic transport diversities.
 We then establish a formal framework for field-tuned transport.
 By relating external tuning parameter $\mathcal{F}$ to ionic conductivity $G$ through $(\gamma,\chi)$, the tunable transport behaviors $G(\mathcal{F})$ can be precisely described, as verified by the reproductions of $G - n_0$ scaling behaviors.
 Electrostatic modulations by a gate voltage $\Phi_\mathrm{g}$ are extensively investigated, demonstrating the possibility of reconfigurable ionic transistors via surface modification.
-Significantly, we uncover two fundamental thermodynamic limits for the electrostatic modulation efficiency, namely the subthreshold swing (SS), which are 60 mV/dec and 120 mV/dec at room temperature.
+Significantly, we uncover one fundamental thermodynamic limit for the electrostatic modulation efficiency, namely the subthreshold swing (SS), which is 60 mV/dec at room temperature.
 This framework can be generalized by introducing various physical fields $\mathcal{F}$ and can be extended with finer terms for $G$.
 These advances deepen the understanding of field-tunable ionic transport and provide direct guidance for the optimization of nanofluidic devices.